cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

   critical in applications where data accuracy is required.

-- The :doc:`Transactional Messaging System <transactional-messaging-system>` is a CDAP service
-..   that provides a "pub-sub"-type messaging system that understands transactions.
+- The :doc:`Transactional Messaging System <transactional-messaging-system>` is a CDAP service that provides a "publish-and-subscribe" messaging system that understands transactions.

 - :doc:`Secure Keys <secure-keys>` allows users to store and retrieve sensitive information such as passwords from secure and encrypted storage.